Skip to main content

 You can optionally add API access tokens to avoid making requests as an unauthorized user.
 If you wish to load data using the github_reaction source, the access token is mandatory.

-More information you can see in the GitHub authentication and GitHub API token scopes documentations.
+For more information, see the GitHub authentication and GitHub API token scopes documentation.

 Initialize the verified source